Description

 Records can be opened by clicking on a node, an index entry, a search engine suggestion, or a link in the body or footer of a record.
 Opening a record displays its contents in the right side panel.

-In Cosma, you can go forward or backward with the Previous / Next buttons located in the left side panel.
-In a web browser, you can do the same via the browser’s Previous / Next functions.
+You can go forward or backward with the browser’s Previous / Next functions.
 Opening a record adds the corresponding identifier at the end of the URL.
 This allows you to copy direct links to records.

-At the bottom of each record is a list of outgoing and incoming links (or backlinks).
-The links and backlinks are contextualised: when hovering over them, a tooltip is displayed, showing the paragraph that surrounds this link in the corresponding record.
+At the bottom of each record is a list of outgoing links (section titled “Links”) and incoming links (section titled “Backlinks”).
+Links and backlinks are contextualised: they are presented with the surrounding paragraph in the source record.
+You can set link_context

-This is one the most useful features in hypertext systems.
+Contextualised backlinks are one the most useful features in hypertext systems.
 It is famously absent from the Web.
 Many interrelated note-taking applications treat links as “first-class citizens”, and this includes contextualised backlinks.
-However, when these notes are shared on the Web, this feature is not always included, or it is only inclued in a paid plan.
+However, when these notes are shared on the Web, this feature is not always included, or it is only included in a paid plan.
 With Cosma, contextualised backlinks are part of the package, whether you’re the author of a cosmoscope working locally, or someone exploring a cosmoscope on the Web.

 Focus mode